150 Years of Leadership

 The new campus of Southern Oregon State Normal School opened in 1895 with an academic building and a women’s dormitory.
 The seven and a half acre campus was located near the intersection of present day Normal Street and Siskiyou Boulevard, a mile south of today’s campus.

-An early graduate in 1896, Suzanne Holmes Carter dedicated her life to teaching and in 1920 was elected superintendent of Jackson County schools, serving for 12 years.
-Suzanne Holmes Residence Hall was later named in her honor.
+An early graduate in 1896, Suzanne Homes Carter dedicated her life to teaching and in 1920 was elected superintendent of Jackson County schools, serving for 12 years.
+Suzanne Homes Residence Hall was later named in her honor.